 Boasting a generous transfer policy, Charter Oak accepts up to 87 transfer credits, and maintains reciprocity agreements with institutions in other states to standardize distance education coursework.
 Eligible students may also receive college credit for portfolio assessments, lifelong learning, standardized tests, licenses and certifications, military and corporate training, and credit by exam.

-Charter Oak is regionally accredited by the New England Association of Schools and Colleges and by the Connecticut Board of Governors for Higher Education.
+Charter Oak State College is regionally accredited by the New England Commission of Higher Education (NECHE), formerly known as the New England Association of Schools and Colleges Commission on Higher Education (NEASC-CIHE).

 New Castle, Delaware